johannaschott/QuAPPro/README.md

 ## Usage
 QuAPPro be accessed [here](https://www.umm.uni-heidelberg.de/biochemie/shiny/) as a web app or you can use it locally by downloading and running the provided server version of the R code.
-See the manual in the online app or [here](https://github.com/johannaschott/QuAPPro/blob/main/QuAPPro_v0-4-0/QuAPPro_v0-4-0_manual.Rmd) for details.
+See the manual in the online app for details.

 ## Example datasets
 All profiles presented by [Schiller et al.](https://www.biorxiv.org/content/10.1101/2024.05.02.592260v1) can be found [here](https://github.com/johannaschott/QuAPPro/tree/main/profile_data_BioRxiv).